-- a) Within a deadline of fifteen (15) days from receipt of the decision, the party/ies entitled to appeal can request a copy of the complete case file from the Anti-Doping Organization that had Results Management authority, including the reasons for the decision and, if the proceedings took place in another language, a translation in one of FINA's official languages (English or French) of the decision and of the motivation, as well as of any document which is necessary to understand the content of the decision. - b) If such a request is made within the fifteen (15) day period, then the party making such request shall have twenty-one (21) days from the receipt of the full file, including translations, to file an appeal to CAS.
+- a) Within a deadline of fifteen (15) days from receipt of the decision, the party/ies entitled to appeal can request a copy of the complete case file from the Anti-Doping Organization that had Results Management authority, including the reasons for the decision and, if the proceedings took place in another language, a translation in one of FINA's World Aquatics' official languages (English or French) of the decision and of the motivation, as well as of any document which is necessary to understand the content of the decision. - b) If such a request is made within the fifteen (15) day period, then the party making such request shall have twenty-one (21) days from the receipt of the full file, including translations, to file an appeal to the CAS appeals division.

-The above notwithstanding, the filing deadline for an appeal by FINA shall be the later of:
+The above notwithstanding, the filing deadline for an appeal by FINAWorld Aquatics shall be the later of:

-- a) Twenty-one (21) days after the last day on which any other party having a right to appeal (except WADA) could have appealed before CAS; or - b) Twenty-one (21) days after FINA's receipt of the complete file relating to the decision.
+a) a) Twenty-one (21) days after the last day on which any other party having a right to appeal (except WADA) could have appealed before the CAS appeals division; or b) b) Twenty-one (21) days after FINA's World Aquatics' receipt of the complete file relating to the decision.